spino327/spino327.github.io/_posts/blog/2015/2015-11-25-virtualenv.md

 Then, for the basic usage you'll need to do two steps

 1. `$ virtualenv ENV_PATH`, where *ENV_PATH* is a directory where the new virtual environment will be placed.
 The new environment will have *pip* and *setuptools* installed.
-2. You will need to source your new environment by `$ source bin/activate`
+2. You will need to source your new environment by `$ source ENV_PATH/bin/activate`

+Example:
+{% highlight bash %}
+$ virtualenv venv
+$ source venv/bin/activate
+{% endhighlight %}

 ### tested with
 * OS X 10.11.1